codex-storage/nim-codex/docs/Marketplace.md

 curl 'http://localhost:8000/api/codex/v1/sales/availability'
 ```

-this should print a list of offers, with the one you just posted figuring among them.
+this should print a list of offers, with the one you just created figuring among them.

 ## 4.2.
 Buy Storage